 This switch operates the bilge blower.
+See "Blower" on page 8-15 for more details.

-· Cabin Lights
+• Cabin Lights

 This switch provides power for all the lights located in the cabin.
-See "Cabin Lights" on page 8-10 for information on the individual switches within the lighting system.
+See "Cabin Lights" on page 8-12 for more information on the individual switches within the lighting system.

-Freshwater
+• Freshwater

 This switch powers the pump for the pressurized freshwater system as well as the freshwater level indicator inside the head.
+See "Freshwater System" on page 8-13 for more details.

-Head
+• Head

 This switch provides power to the vacuum pump integrated within the head system.
 Without turning on this switch, the head will not operate.
 It also activates the tank manager level monitor panel in the head compartment.
+See "VacuFlush® Head System" on page 8-22 for more details.

-Holding Tank Discharge
+• Hold Tank Discharge

 This switch provides power to the discharge pump control for the head system.
+See "VacuFlush® Head System" on page 8-22 for more details.

-· Shower Sump
+• Shower Sump

 This switch provides power to the pump located in the shower sump under the aft berth floor.
 This pump will not run until activated by the float switch.
+See "Shower Sump" on page 8-20 for more details.